 As an essential part of the program, ESTEEM graduate students get an in-depth look at leadership and decide what kind of leader they want to be.
 Lawrence Greenspun, an Adjunct Assistant Professional Specialist teaches a one-credit course on Leadership that includes theories, leadership profiles, a survey of literature from the field of effective leadership, and guest lectures from accomplished leaders to help students define their own leadership strategies.

-"My goal is to provoke the students into creating an individualized perspective on leadership,” says Greenspun, the senior manager of public sector engagement for the California-based Drucker Institute, named for the pioneer management consultant and educator Peter Drucker whose ideas are in the course.
-“I help them take a look at effective leadership through several lenses.”
+"My goal is to provoke the students into creating an individualized perspective on leadership,” says Greenspun, the director of public sector engagement for the California-based Drucker Institute, named for the pioneer management consultant and educator Peter Drucker whose ideas are in the course.
+“I help the students take a look at effective leadership through several lenses.”

 “The application is something they’ll have to do going forward in their careers,” Greenspun says.
 “They develop a model of effective leadership and how they are going to put it into practice in this course.
 They graduate and, we hope, become the types of leaders they envisioned.”